coprolit/rpg-rules/README.md

 # Character Activity Rules
 The type of action a character can perform during play are most commonly classified as either a `simple action` or a `Maneuver` (complex action).

-`simple actions` are normal movement and routine activities such as breathing, eating, walking, climbing stairs, drawing a weapon, etc. that **do not require any rolls to resolve** (the player simply states what he intends his character to do).
+`simple actions` are normal movement and routine activities such as breathing, eating, walking, climbing stairs, drawing a weapon, etc. and **do not require any rolls to resolve** (the player simply states what he intends his character to do).

 ## Maneuvers
-An action performed by a character that entails an element of risk, or requires complex movement, unusual concentration, or thought under pressure is called a `Maneuver` and requires a `Maneuver Roll` to resolve its outcome.
+`Maneuvers` are actions which under normal circumstances have a chance of failing and usually entail an element of risk.
+Thus normal movement and activities (e.g., walking, climbing stairs, drawing a weapon, etc.) are not maneuvers.
+Unusual activities (e.g., swimming, climbing a rope, running up or down stairs, opening a locked safe, etc.), activities performed under stress (e.g., running, dodging, stalking, hiding, etc.), activities that require complex movement, unusual concentration, or thought under pressure are `Maneuvers` and require `Maneuver Rolls`.
+The GM is the final judge as to what is a maneuver and requires a roll, and what is normal activity and doesn’t require a roll.

 When a player indicates that they want their character to attempt a `Maneuver` as their action:
 1. GM assigns any applicable modifiers to the maneuver.